microchip-pic-avr-examples/avr64dd32-getting-started-with-usart-mplabx/README.md

 ## Hardware Used

 - Logic Analyzer
-- The AVR64DD32 Curiosity Nano Development Board is used as a test platform
+- The AVR64DD32 Curiosity Nano Development board is used as a test platform
   <br><img src="images/AVR64DD32.PNG" width="640">

 ## Operation